Through the years . . .

 What you will find

 While our building is rooted in the past, our inventory serves as a bridge between old and new.
-Mockingbird Threadworks offers a pleasant mix of quilting fabric, batistes, and broadcloths, sewing threads, embroidery floss, notions, and sewing and quilting supplies.
+Mockingbird Threadworks offers a pleasant mix of quilting fabric, batistes, and broadcloths, and embroidery floss.
 In our children's area we have a variety of useful gifts for the new baby as well as clothing, toys, and hairbows for toddlers.
 Decorative items, candles and cookie cutters are among our ready-to-go gifts.